razorcx-courses/nuxt3-gridjs-public/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 / Grid.js Starter

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+Look at the Nuxt3 [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

+Look at the Grid.js [grid.js documentation](hhttps://gridjs.io/docs/indexttps://v3.nuxtjs.org) to learn more.

 ## Setup